IJSoller/Python-3-functions/README.md

-list.sort() #sorts a list alphabetically or numerically list.sort(reverse = True) #sorts a list opposite of alphabetical
+list.sort() #sorts a list alphabetically or numerically list.sort(reverse = True) #sorts a list opposite of alphabetical list.sort(key = str.lower) #treats all items in list as if they were lowercase

 dict = {}
 dict[key] = 20 #adds key:20 to the dictionary, so it looks like dict={key:20}